-In practice, though, it can be awkward for both employees and employers to make a transition from allowing someone, besides the person running corporate communications, to advocate on behalf of the organization.
+In practice, though, it can be awkward for both employees and employers to transition to a practice where other people besides those running corporate communications begin to advocate on behalf of the organization.
 There can be many roadblocks in finding that sweet spot where advocacy programs actually deliver.

 Yet the hardest ones to overcome are those blocks that exist in cultural attitudes.
 You might have some employees who are afraid of getting it wrong on social media, and therefore, don’t take the risk at all.
 Other employees might be afraid of their company forcing them to cultivate an e-reputation which is not authentic, and thus they don’t participate because they want to keep their online lives strictly private.

 Without addressing these fears, your employees will lack the flexibility to grow and change, which can diminish the results of your advocacy program.
 This is where setting mutually shared professional values through a social media policy comes into play.
 It must be clear that you are not asking your employees to change who they are as people, but to refine their communication skills and make good editorial decisions for their respective audiences.